-- Public transportation - Trains, buses, the subway, and other forms of public transportation are highly dependent on computers to help with handling what areas to cover, monitoring for problems, and handling payments.
+- Public transportation - Train, bus, subway, and all forms of public transportation are highly dependent on computers to manage traffic flow, monitor operation, and handle payments.

 - Self-driving cars - Although relatively new, self-driving cars are becoming increasingly popular and rely on a computer to make all decisions on how to drive.

 Computers also play a significant role in video and audio.
 Below are examples of how computers are used in the film and audio industry.